-The error message and code also appear superimposed on a monitor connected to the COMPOSITE VIDEO OUTPUT 3 (SUPER) connector, HDSDI OUTPUT 3 (SUPER) connector, or SDI OUTPUT 3 (SUPER) connector.
+The error message and code also appear superimposed on a monitor connected to the COMPOSITE VIDEO OUTPUT 3(SUPER) connector or SDI OUTPUT 3(SUPER) connector.
 Depending on the error code, an indication of the source of the problem may appear as a secondary error message.